 Bail premium is the term used to refer to the fee charged by the bail bondsman when arranging for the bail bond on your behalf.
 The fee structure for the bail premium is set by the State and ranges from 7% to 10%, typically.
 This fee is non-refundable and reimburses the bail bondsman and the surety company for the time and trouble of arranging and managing bail bonds

 Mr Nice Guy Bail Bonds is the number one bail bond company in Southern California.
-The licensed agents who work with Mr. Nice Guy are committed to getting you, or your loved one, out of jail as quickly as possible.
+Our licensed bail agents are committed to getting you, or your loved one, out of jail as quickly as possible.
 They will work hard, 24-hours a day, to help you get out of jail.
 Call (844)400-2245 now to start the bail bond process and get out of jail fast!

-How long it takes for someone to be released from jail after their bail has been paid will vary, depending on a variety of factors.
-What jail they are being in, how busy the jail is, and what time of day they were arrested will all play a role in determining how long it will take for a defendant to be released after their bail has been paid.
-For more information on how long it will take in your case, please call Mr. Nice Guy Bail Bonds to discuss your unique situation.
+The time it takes for someone to be released from jail after their bail has been posting will vary, depending on a variety of factors.
+What jail they are in, how busy the jail is, and what time of day they were arrested will all play a role in determining how long it will take for a defendant to be released after their bail has been paid.
+For more information on how long it will take in your case, please call Mr Nice Guy Bail Bonds to discuss your unique situation.
 The current Covid-19 protocols also play a factor in release times.

 You may have found yourself in the unfortunate circumstance of needing a bail bond in California.
 If you’ve been arrested with a felony charge, you...